kbuzsaki/zdefense/reports/week6.md

 - Finish work on enemy sprites
 - Implement the ability to build different towers
 - Decide how/where to store the necessary game state (money, health, towers, enemies)
+- Try to have functioning sprite movement and updating